brianspiering/nlp-course/12_final_project/final_project_instructions.md

 These steps are iterative (do a little preprocessing, do a little modeling, redo the preprocessing, …).

 This project will become a part of your public Data Science portfolio, thus all data must be public data.

+The project can take many forms.
+The most common are:

+- Data Modeling
+- Algorithm Implementation
+- Chatbot
+- Tutorial

 ----
 1. Ask the right question